 To this end, we propose \textbf{R2Flow} (\textbf{R}ange–\textbf{R}eflectance \textbf{Flow}), a novel generative model for fast and realistic LiDAR data generation.
-As a framework for building generative models, we employ rectified flows~\cite{liu2023flow,lee2024improving}, a kind of conditional flow matching framework for training continuous normalizing flows~\cite{lipman2023flow,tong2024improving}, which have demonstrated generating natural images such as human faces and common objects.
-Similar to diffusion models, the rectified flows represent the data generation as an iterative process using a deep neural network.
-Its most distinctive feature is that the process is formulated as \textit{deterministic straight} trajectories, while the diffusion models employ stochastic curved trajectories.
-Therefore, the sampling is robust to the number of steps or the step size, and ideally, the entire generation trajectory can be simulated in a single step.
-Similar to relevant studies~\cite{caccia2019deep,nakashima2021learning,nakashima2023generative,nakashima2024lidar,zyrianov2022learning,ran2024towards}, R2Flow is trained on the equirectangular image representation of multimodal measurements: range and reflectance (intensity of laser reflection).
-Moreover, we also propose a neural network architecture to generate the multimodal images based on lightweight vision transformers (ViTs)~\cite{crowson2024scalable}.
-Among recent architectures, we verify that our approach achieve the better sample quality for the LiDAR data generation task, suppressing the computational cost and the model size.
-We conduct an unconditional generation task with the KITTI-360 dataset~\cite{liao2022kitti} to evaluate quality and efficiency.
-Our approach surpasses the state-of-the-art results for both large and small number of steps.
-We summarize our contributions as follows: \begin{itemize} \item We propose R2Flow, a rectified flow-based deep generative model for fast and realistic generation of LiDAR range and reflectance modalities. \item We also propose a model architecture built upon the recent vision transformers, which is compatible of fidelity and efficiency for LiDAR data generation. \item The effectiveness of our approach is demonstrated through an unconditional generation task on the KITTI-360 dataset. \end{itemize}
+As a framework for building generative models, we employ rectified flows~\cite{liu2023flow,lee2024improving}, a type of conditional flow matching framework designed to train continuous normalizing flows~\cite{lipman2023flow,tong2024improving}.
+Rectified flows have been successfully applied in natural image generation tasks, such as human faces and common objects.
+Similar to diffusion models, the rectified flows represent the data generation as an iterative transformation using a deep neural network.
+However, a key distinction is that rectified flows use \textit{deterministic straight} trajectories, whereas diffusion models employ \textit{stochastic curved} trajectories.
+This makes sampling robust to the number of steps or step size, with the potential to simulate the entire trajectory in just a single step.
+Following relevant studies~\cite{caccia2019deep,nakashima2021learning,nakashima2023generative,nakashima2024lidar,zyrianov2022learning,ran2024towards}, our R2Flow is trained on the equirectangular image representation of multimodal measurements: range and reflectance (intensity of laser reflection).
+We also propose a neural network architecture to generate the multimodal images based on the lightweight Vision Transformer (ViT)~\cite{crowson2024scalable}.
+Among recent architectures, we verify that our approach achieves better sample quality for LiDAR data generation while reducing the computational cost and the model size.
+We evaluate our approach through an unconditional generation task on the KITTI-360 dataset~\cite{liao2022kitti-360}.
+Our approach outperforms the state-of-the-art results for both large and small numbers of steps.
+We summarize our contributions as follows: \begin{itemize} \item We propose R2Flow, a rectified flow-based deep generative model for fast and realistic generation of LiDAR range and reflectance modalities. \item We introduce a ViT-based model architecture that balances fidelity and efficiency in LiDAR data generation. \item We demonstrate the effectiveness of our approach through an unconditional generation task on the KITTI-360 dataset. \end{itemize}